Our curriculum is World-class and aims to cover a broad range of tenpin knowledge

 Score 30 on 9 metre carpet = white wrist band

 Score 30 on 6 metre carpet = yellow

 Score 30 on 3 metre carpet = orange

 Score 80 on full lanes = black

 We love that learners go at their own pace, whilst we might teach the group collectively, there’s chances for you to continue learning how you like.
 It might take one session, it may take eight to hit your target score and progress – we’re here to help you on your learning journey.

-We're also proud to present resources designed to include and enhance the experience of a participants who require a little more assistance, such as a Word Board, Schedule, Social Story and Low-Sensory Sessions, ensuring every participant has a positive experience and achieves their best!
+We’re also proud to present resources designed to include and enhance the experience of a participants who benefit from a little more assistance, such as a Word Board, Schedule, Social Story and Low-Sensory Sessions, ensuring every participant has a positive experience and achieves their best!

 We’ve also partnered with world-champion bowler Jason Belmonte to teach our Patrollers how to coach 2-handed delivery.